syguo96/starter-hugo-academic/content/authors/admin/_index.md

 {{< figure src="profile.jpg" width="250px" style="float: right; margin-left: 20px;" >}}

 I am a machine learning researcher, curious about the nature of intelligence.
-I’ve been fortunate to spend time at the University of Cambridge with [Ferenc Huszár](https://www.inference.vc/about/), the Max Planck Institute for Intelligent Systems with [Bernhard Schölkopf](https://is.mpg.de/~bs), and interned at Meta FAIR in New York.
+I’ve been fortunate to do my PhD at the University of Cambridge with [Ferenc Huszár](https://www.inference.vc/about/) and the Max Planck Institute for Intelligent Systems with [Bernhard Schölkopf](https://is.mpg.de/~bs).
+I have also interned at Meta FAIR in New York and now an AI scientist at [Prior Labs](https://priorlabs.ai/).

 My long-term interest is AI + Science: helping build a physics-inspired mathematical theory of intelligence and using AI to accelerate scientific discovery.
 My work is driven by two intertwined questions: